This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 However, it’s currently unclear what the long-term benefits of the ketogenic diet will be for children with cerebral palsy.[2]

-Before starting your child on the ketogenic diet, it’s extremely important to not only work with the child’s primary health care provider but also with a nutrition therapist or a dietitian.
-The Epilepsy Foundation reports that some children experience side effects after trying the diet, including:
+Before starting your child on the ketogenic diet, it’s essential to work not only with the child’s primary healthcare provider but also with a nutrition therapist or dietitian.

 - Dehydration